 This is a complex measure that will require data from a number of potential sources in the electronic health record (EHR), depending on the practice workflow.
-However, health information technology (IT) can be used to provide alerts to all practice staff at workflow-appropriate timings, once these measures are obtained.
+EHRs can alert providers to the need to capture height and weight at each visit, which are essential components of BMI percentile calculation.
+In addition, Health information technology (IT) can be used to provide alerts to all practice staff at workflow-appropriate timings, once these measures are obtained.
 For example, communication about weight classification might be an alert the provider receives before signing a note.
-A prompt to record a blood pressure might be provided to a nurse on a dashboard that he or she sees before discharging the patient.
+Similarly, a prompt to record a blood pressure might be provided to a nurse on a dashboard that he or she sees before discharging the patient in order to foster more complete information being recorded at each patient visit.

-Electronic health applications offer benefits for addressing overweight and obesity: more complete and accurate data with fewer errors, cost-effectiveness, use of online assessment tools, ease of sharing data, more security, elimination of paper document storage; and shorter time for analysis.
+Electronic health tools offer benefits for addressing overweight and obesity: more complete and accurate data with fewer errors, cost-effectiveness, use of online assessment tools, ease of sharing data, more security, elimination of paper document storage, and shorter time for analysis.
 Disadvantages include providers transitioning to new data collection workflows, cost, logistics, and intellectual property concerns (Daniels, et al., 2009).